 where the ascent step is performed w.r.t. $\hat\bff, \hat\vmu, \hat \mG$ and $q$; and the descent step is performed w.r.t.
 Lagrangian multiplier $\alpha$, which is forced to remain greater or equal to zero via a simple projection step.
 As suggested by~\citet{gallego2021flexible}, we perform \textit{dual restarts} which simply means that, as soon as the constraint is satisfied, the Lagrangian multiplier is reset to $0$.
-We used the library \texttt{Cooper}~\citep{gallegoPosada2022cooper}, which implements many constrained optimization procedure in Python, including the one described above.
+We used the \texttt{Cooper} library~\citep{gallegoPosada2022cooper}, which implements many constrained optimization procedures in Python, including the one described above.
 Note that we use Adam~\citep{Adam} for the ascent steps and standard gradient descent for the descent step on the Lagrangian multiplier $\alpha$.

-We also found empircally that the following schedule for $\beta$ is helpful: We start training with $\beta = \max_{\hat \mG} ||\hat\mG||_0$ and linearly decreasing its value until the desired number of edges is reached.
-This avoid getting a sparse graph too quickly while training, thus letting enough time to the model parameters to learn.
-In each experiment, we trained for 300K iterations, and the $\beta$ takes 150K to go from its initial value to its desired value.
+We also found empirically that the following schedule for $\beta$ is helpful: We start training with $\beta = \max_{\hat \mG} ||\hat\mG||_0$ and linearly decrease its value until the desired number of edges is reached.
+This avoids getting a sparse graph too quickly while training, thus giving enough time to the model parameters to adjust.
+In each experiment, we trained for 300K iterations, and $\beta$ takes 150K to go from its initial value to its desired value.
 We discuss how to select the hyperparameter $\beta$ in Section~\ref{sec:exp}.